yeojoonsoo02/intro-site/README.md

 ## Gemini Chat

-The chat interface posts your prompt to the API route `/api/gemini`.
-If `GEMINI_API_KEY` is defined the request is handled locally using the `@google/generative-ai` SDK.
-Without a key the route forwards the message to the external service at `https://gemini-api-565729687872.asia-northeast3.run.app/chat` (or the URL in `NEXT_PUBLIC_GEMINI_API_URL`).
+Open the prompt box from the menu (or the invite button that appears after a few seconds) and type your question.
+Requests are posted to `/api/gemini`.
+If `GEMINI_API_KEY` is set the server handles the request locally using the `@google/generative-ai` SDK.
+Without a key the message is forwarded to the external service at `https://gemini-api-565729687872.asia-northeast3.run.app/chat` (or the URL in `NEXT_PUBLIC_GEMINI_API_URL`).